The Big Three's Lack of Success With the Peace Settlement

 What was Georges Clemenceau not satisfied with about the terms of the Treaty of Versailles?

-He wasn't satisfied as although German military was restricted under the terms, he didn't want Germany to have an army at all.
-Also the only the Rhineland rather than making it
+• He wasn't satisfied as although German military was restricted under the terms, he didn't want Germany to have an army at all.
+Also the treaty only demilitarised the Rhineland rather than making it independent.

 What was David Lloyd George not satisfied with about the terms of the Treaty of Versailles?

-There were many aspects of the that Lloyd George wasn't satisfied with including:
+There were many aspects of the treaty that Lloyd George wasn't satisfied with including:

-Lloyd George wasn't satisfied because he wanted to keep a trade relationship with Germany.
-Many British economists including John Maynard Keynes said the would destroy the German
+• Lloyd George wasn't satisfied because he wanted to keep a trade relationship with Germany.
+Many British economists including John Maynard Keynes said the reparations would destroy the German economy.

 What was Woodrow Wilson not satisfied with about the terms of the Treaty of Versailles?